 The majority of the work to collect the data is paid for by the public, and undertaken by each authority.
 As authorities subscribe to CIPFA in order to view the aggregated data, this is then paid for again by the public.
 Then the DCMS pay CIPFA around £42,000 in order to release a set of PDFs comparing each authority.

 This may have been an efficient method of compiling statistics a number of years ago, but there are public data portals that can hold such data and make it freely available.
-As well as aggregating/combining and comparing the data for different authorities - see data.gov.uk and LG Inform Plus.
+As well as being able to aggregate, combine, and compare the data for different authorities - see data.gov.uk and LG Inform Plus.

 The concept of an annual survey is becoming outdated.
 There are local government systems that set up automated data exports to a schedule.
 These could be as often as is appropriate - every day, every month, or even every 5 minutes.
 Not all data collected for the CIPFA annual returns will support automated exports, but much of it could be done at far more valuable intervals.